Tule elk: History

 In 1933, rancher Walter Dow took a small group of penned elk from Yosemite to his ranch in Owens Valley, east of the Sierra Nevada.
 Although not native habitat for the elk, they thrived.
 In the same year, the state put a small herd at Cache Creek.
 This herd has not fared well due to poor range conditions.
 This herd may have interbred with the Rocky Mountain elk which were introduced near Mount Shasta.

 In 1960, the state held a hearing in Owens Valley to determine how many elk should be allowed to live there.
 They decided the elk should be hunted to limit their numbers to under 500 animals.
 Through efforts of the California Department of Fish and Game, three permanent elk herds were established in California.
 By 1969, the Tupman State Reserve (32), Cache Creek (80) and Owens Valley, Inyo County (300 elk) were in place.

 A private citizen from Los Angeles, Beula Edmiston, formed a group to attempt a preservation program for the elk.
 After more than 10 years of lobbying both on the federal and state levels, in 1971, California passed legislation (the Behr bill) requiring the elk may not be hunted until their numbers surpass 2,000 head statewide or until it could be determined that suitable elk habitat no longer existed in the state, and mandated the California Department of Resources to reintroduce the elk into former habitats wherever possible.

 In 1976, the US Congress passed a resolution which stated 2000 tule elk is an appropriate national goal, and directed federal agencies to make federal lands available for preservation of tule elk.
 An Interagency Task Force of representatives from the National Park Service, US Forest Service, the Armed Forces, Bureau of Land Management, California Department of Parks and Recreation, and the California Department of Fish and Game selected sites for the reintroduction of tule elk within the state.
 A herd was established at the San Luis Wildlife Refuge in 1974, and elk were released at the Concord Naval Weapons Station in 1977.
 In 1978, herds were established at Mount Hamilton in Santa Clara County, Lake Pillsbury in Lake County, Jawbone Canyon in Kern County, Point Reyes National Seashore, Fort Hunter Liggett Military Reservation, and Camp Roberts.

+In 2025, the State of California returned 17,000 acres of land in the Sierra foothills to the Tule River Indian Tribe, expanding the existing reservation to 72,000 acres.
+The tribe elected to release a selection of Tule elk in the area with the intent of restoring the species to the reservation's territory.